 The term arrest can be used to describe a failure of the blood circulatory system or the heart.
+Respiratory failure or Cardiac arrest can be life threatening and can lead to respiratory distress.
 There is a wide difference between cardiac arrest and respiratory arrest.
 Sometimes the respiratory arrest is termed as a pulmonary arrest.
 Many times, this causes more confusion.
 This is mostly used when referring to first aid and CPR certification online as a treatment for cardiopulmonary arrest.

 The difference between cardiac arrest and respiratory arrest can simply be brought about by a pulse.
 Normal breathing is affected during a respiratory or pulmonary arrest.
-While in a cardiac arrest the normal flow of blood in parts of the body stops.
+While in a cardiac arrest the normal flow of blood in parts of the body stops and the oxygen levels start to drop.
 Cardiac arrest is the state where the heart stops beating since blood flow is less detected.
 Although, the heart might still be trying to pump blood to other body parts.

 How to Differentiate?

-Both cardiac arrest and respiratory arrest cause unconsciousness and a lack of breathing.
+Both cardiac arrest and respiratory arrest cause unconsciousness and the patient can stop breathing.
 However, in the case of a respiratory arrest, the patient’s heart is still beating and pumping blood to other body parts.
 While in a cardiac arrest the heart stops beating.
 In other words, blood is not pumped around the body.
 Rescuers feel for a pulse if he lacks modernized equipment to test if the heart is pumping.
 A pulse is an outward assessment of the arteries to confirm if blood is flowing.